rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Route53-Readme.md

 ## Using the Plugin

 If you are using explicit credentials, you may send them directly to the plugin via `R53AccessKey` and `R53SecretKey`/`R53SecretKeyInsecure` parameters.
-The "insecure" version of the secret parameter is for non-Windows OSes that can't currently use the SecureString version.
+A SecureString value is required for `R53SecretKey` which will only work on Windows or any OS with PowerShell 6.2 or later.
+The "insecure" version of the secret parameter can be used on any OS.
 If you lost the keys, you can re-generate them from the AWS IAM console.
 But there's no way to retrieve an existing secret key value.

-### Windows
+### Windows or PS 6.2+

 ```powershell
 # store the secret key as a SecureString